 What should you do?

 The approach on how to remove Dandruff and Tinea Versicolor is quite similar, as both are caused by a similar fungus.

 You can use over the counter anti-fungal creams for your Tinea Versicolor problem.
 Anti-fungal oral pills can also deal with this ailment.
 Funnily, applying anti-dandruff scalp shampoos has shown to reduce your Tinea Versicolor breakout, as this attacks the dandruff causing microbes.
-If your condition does not improve or if it spreads even more, you should visit a doctor and get a better diagnosis.
+If this severe scalp condition does not improve or if it spreads even more, you should visit a doctor and get a better diagnosis.

 - You can try medicated cleansers or soaps once a week.

 - Avoid oily products that could help the growth of the fungus.